filakhtov/gentoo-use-docs/dev-python/pycairo.md

 This flag can be safely disabled.

 ### test
-Execute the `esetup.py test` command after the main build is completed.
-Run a test suite provided with the source code.
+Execute the `setup.py test` command after the main build is completed to aun a test suite provided with the source code and check for regressions.
 This will extend a build time.

-This flag should normally be disabled as it is primarily used by the Gentoo team, testers or developers.
+This flag should normally be disabled as it is primarily used by the maintainers, testers and developers.